The rate at which a person can mature is directly proportional to the embarrassment he can tolerate.

 This new perspective can subsequently provide you with the hope you need to approach the situation more confidently the next time around.

 Gain Inspiration from Others

 Find a trusted friend and share your embarrassing moment with them.
-Let them have a little bit of a chuckle, and don’t hesitate to share their laughter.
-This might very well help you relax and settle down your runaway thoughts.
+Let them have a little bit of a chuckle, and please don’t hesitate to share in their laughter. 😉 This might very well help you relax and settle down your runaway thoughts.

 Time to Assimilate these Concepts